-We believe Mr. Conine is qualified to serve as a member of our Board of Directors because of his extensive experience as a co-founder, director and executive in technology and internet marketplaces, as well as serving as an executive and member of the board of directors at a public company.
+We believe Ms. Hao is qualified to serve as a member of our Board of Directors because of her extensive experience advising and serving as an executive for multiple consumer technology companies, as well as serving as a member of the board of directors at several public companies.